endurodave/AsyncMulticastDelegateModern/README.md

 Typical use cases are:

 * Publish/Subscribe (Event-Driven Programming)
+* Subsystem Intercommunication
-* Thread-Safe Asynchronous API (Subsystem/Library)
+* Thread-Safe Asynchronous API (Wrapping Subsystem, Library, or Class)
 * Anonymous Thread-Safe Callbacks on Specified Thread

-The delegate library differs from `std::async` in that the caller-specified thread of control is used to invoke the target function bound to the delegate.
+The delegate library's asynchronous features differ from `std::async` in that the caller-specified thread of control is used to invoke the target function bound to the delegate, rather than a random thread from the thread pool.
 The asynchronous variants copy the argument data into the event queue, ensuring safe transport to the destination thread, regardless of the argument type.
-This approach offers 'fire and forget' functionality without the caller waiting.
+This approach provides 'fire and forget' functionality, allowing the caller to avoid waiting or worrying about out-of-scope stack variables being accessed by the target thread.

+In short, the delegate library offers features that are not natively available in the C++ standard library to ease multi-threaded application development.

 Originally published on CodeProject at: <a href="https://www.codeproject.com/Articles/5277036/Asynchronous-Multicast-Delegates-in-Modern-Cpluspl">Asynchronous Multicast Delegates in Modern C++</a>